LBHackney-IT/API-Playbook/docs/multiple_docker_containers.md

 ## Purpose

-The purpose of this document is to outline how and when best to orchestrate the creation and linking of multiple containers using docker-compose
+The purpose of this document is to outline how and when best to orchestrate the creation and linking of multiple containers using docker-compose.

 ## Introduction